 Understandably, an idea such as this was met with a few eye rolls on the homefront.
 “My wife (Erin) says golf is my obsession.
 I prefer the word ‘passion,’” says Jones, who plays to a 6 or 7 handicap.
 “But she’s probably more right on that than I am.”

 Ultimately, though, it was Erin’s support and encouragement that pushed David closer and closer to his goal, and she has spent plenty of time on the road with him, traveling to one golf destination or another.
 “To be honest, she was very encouraging.
-We love to travel, have traveled all over the word, and every time we’d go somewhere, she’d say, ‘You should play golf, because you may never get here again.’
+We love to travel, have traveled all over the world, and every time we’d go somewhere, she’d say, ‘You should play golf, because you may never get here again.’
 She really embraced what I was trying to do.
 I’m not sure I would have kept at it without her,” he says.

 Jones estimates there are around 190 golf courses currently open for play in Oklahoma, so his tally of 214 includes several facilities that have closed since he began his effort.
 The courses he has played range from major championship venues such as Southern Hills Country Club in Tulsa and Oak Tree National in Edmond to rural nine-hole, sand green tracks and everything in between.